-Based solely on a review of the copies of such forms furnished to the Company, the Company believes that during 2016, all Section 16(a) filing requirements applicable to its officers, directors and greater than 10% stockholders were in compliance with Section 16(a) except for one late form that reported five transactions that were not reported on a timely basis for Mr. Hatcher.
+Based solely on a review of the copies of such forms furnished to the Company and the written representations received from the directors and executive officers, the Company believes that during 2017, all reports required to be filed by Section 16(a) were filed on a timely basis except for one Form 4 that reported one transaction that was not reported on a timely basis for Mrs. Russell.